Tuchel has Mount to thank for draw at Southampton - but where are Chelsea's match-winners? | Goal.com

 The obvious conclusion was that Tuchel can rely on Mount, but few others.
 Remarkably, after spending millions on new attackers during the summer, Chelsea are still looking for their new Eden Hazard, the kind of talent that can break down the meanest of defences.

-Chelsea's lack of match-winner cost them two points at Southampton.
+Chelsea's lack of match-winners cost them two points at Southampton.
 It could prove even more costly in the coming weeks, with Atletico Madrid, Liverpool and Manchester United up next for the Blues.

 Tuchel knows that Mount will deliver in those games.
 What he needs, though, is for one or two of Werner, Pulisic, Hudson-Odoi, Ziyech and Havertz to do likewise.